CardiffARS/cardiffars.github.io/content/events/train-the-trainers-2020.md

 Send an email to the RSGB Training team at [trainthetrainers@rsgb.org.uk](mailto:trainthetrainers@rsgb.org.uk) for more information or to signup!

+## Share the News

+{{< figure src="/events/2020-Train-the-Trainers.jpg" caption="Click for a larger poster" link="/events/2020-Train-the-Trainers.pdf" >}}

+Here's a poster to put up in your club or share around!

 ## Location

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.4.0/dist/leaflet.css"